KLIEBHAN/tts-chrome-extension/README.md

-# Chrome TTS Plugin with OpenAI API
+# Text-to-Speech Chrome Extension

-## Overview

-This Chrome plugin allows users to have selected text on web pages read aloud using the OpenAI Text-to-Speech (TTS) API.
-It provides a convenient way to convert text content into natural-sounding speech.
+This Chrome extension allows you to listen to selected text on web pages using OpenAI's Text-to-Speech API.
+With a user-friendly interface and advanced control features, it provides an enhanced listening experience right in your browser.

 ## Features

-- Select any text on a webpage and have it read aloud.
+- **Text-to-Speech Conversion**: Select any text on a webpage and have it read aloud.
 - Uses the high-quality OpenAI TTS API for natural speech output.
-- Easy integration with Chrome's context menu.
+- **Easy-to-Use**: Simply select text and use the context menu to start listening.
+- **Advanced Audio Controls**:
+  - Play/Pause functionality
+  - Skip forward and backward by 5 seconds
+  - Clickable progress bar for precise navigation
+- **Visual Progress Indicator**: See the progress of audio playback in real-time.
-- Support for various voices (alloy, echo, fable, onyx, nova, shimmer).
+- **Multiple Voices**: Choose from various available voices (alloy, echo, fable, onyx, nova, shimmer).
 - Efficient processing of text of any length in a single API call.

 ## Installation

 1. Download the plugin source code or clone the repository.
-2. Open Google Chrome and navigate to `chrome://extensions`.
+2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
-4. Click on "Load unpacked extension".
-5. Select the folder containing the plugin source code.
+4. Click "Load unpacked" and select the folder containing the extension files.

 ## Configuration